harirathod/cinema-booking-application/README.md

 cd cinema-booking-application/src/
 ```

-3. Run the application with the following commands:
+2. Start the application with the following commands:
 ```shell
 javac Main.java
 java Main
 ```
+    Make sure you have the JRE (Java Runtime Environment) installed.
 And you're done!
 You can now try out the cinema booking application via the terminal!

 ## Project Status